-- Install the files on the Metadirectory server, using the instructions in "Installing Identity Manager" in the Identity Manager 4.0.2 Integrated Installation Guide. - Install the Remote Loader (required to run the driver on a non-Metadirectory server) and the driver files on a non-Metadirectory server where you want to run the driver.
-See "Installing Identity Manager" in the Identity Manager 4.0.2 Integrated Installation Guide.
+- Install the files on the Metadirectory server, using the instructions in "Considerations for Installing Drivers with the Identity Manager Engine" in the NetlQ Identity Manager Setup Guide - Install the Remote Loader (required to run the driver on a non-Metadirectory server) and the driver files on a non-Metadirectory server where you want to run the driver.
+See Configuring the Remote Loader and Drivers in the NetlQ Identity Manager Setup Guide.